ubettercallsaul/ubettercallsaul.github.io/_posts/2023-04-05-Curve_fitting_using_SciPy_and_Torch_files/2023-04-05-Curve_fitting_using_SciPy_and_Torch.md

+---
+layout: post
+title:  "Curve Fitting using SciPy and PyTorch"
+---

-# Curve Fitting using SciPy and PyTorch
+# Curve Fitting using SciPy and PyTorch (Nonlinear Regression)

 ## Create a dataset